29 Best Souvenirs in Cancun and Where to Buy Them

 What are the must-buy souvenirs in Cancun?

-Some of the most popular souvenirs are Mexican textiles, hand-woven clothing, painted margarita glasses, colorful pottery, or wooden toys.
+Cancun has lots of great souvenir options.
+Some popular souvenirs are Mexican textiles, hand-woven clothing, painted margarita glasses, colorful pottery, or wooden toys.

-Whatever you decide to buy, pick something that will help you remember your vacation!
+Popular options are tequila, Mexican chocolate, or authentic spices.
+Whatever you decide to buy, pick something that will help you remember your vacation, like a photo shoot!

 How much do souvenirs in Cancun cost?

-One of the best things about buying souvenirs in Cancun is you can find great options in all price ranges.
+One of the best things about buying souvenirs in Cancun is that you can find great options in all price ranges.

 Is jewelry cheaper in Cancun?